Still buying bottled water? Switching to a home water filtration system is the more sustainable choice. And it may be healthier, too.

 In this day and age, it is hard to tell just how clean your water is.
 There only needs to be a tiny problem with the main pipe or poor maintenance of the source for your water to become contaminated and possibly harmful.

-But opting for bottled water isn’t doing the planet — or your health — any favors.
+Filtering water at home can help reduce the reliance on plastic bottled water.
 Plastic is a leading contributor to ocean pollution.
 Recent data found that more than eight million tons of plastic bottles wind up in our oceans every year.

 Type of filters